fabiolune/fp-for-csharp-devs/src/main.md

 * _`unit : T ──► MT`_
 * _`map : (MT, T ──► U) ──► MU`_

-The map function taks the wrapped value and maps it to another wrappable value to generate another functor.
+The map function takes the wrapped value and maps it to another wrappable value to generate another functor.

 ---